atgu/GINGER_cloud/RStudio.md

-# RStudio in the cloud
+m# RStudio in the cloud

 ## Starting RStudio